MrN-19/Blog-Api/README.md

     * windows : `python manage.py createsuperuser`
     * after above command you enter username , email is optional , and password
 2. after creating a super user you can enter to admin panel in `http://127.0.0.1:8000/admin`
+3. now you are in admin panel and can edit data

+# Hope to Enjoy